hassansin/hassansin.github.io/_posts/2017-10-07-request-response-pattern-using-go-channles.md

 1. client.go from the `net/rpc` package: [golang.org/src/net/rpc/client.go](https://golang.org/src/net/rpc/client.go) .
 Most of the concept is borrowed from this package.

-2. [www.enterpriseintegrationpatterns.com](http://www.enterpriseintegrationpatterns.com) to support all theoritical aspects of post.
+2. [www.enterpriseintegrationpatterns.com](http://www.enterpriseintegrationpatterns.com) to support all theoritical aspects of the post.